loglib/loglib/README.md

 }
 ```

-To identify a user, you can use the `identify` method.
+To identify a visitor, you can use the `identify` method.
-_this doesn't work unless you have a consent from the user. (more on that below)_
+_this doesn't work unless you have a consent from the visitor. (more on that below)_

 ```js
 import { loglib } from "@logLib/tracker";